-The issues encountered in family mediation are Divorce, Separation, Property Division (assets and debts); Support (spousal and/or child; temporary and/or permanent); Possession of Property; Life Insurance; College Education; and a Parenting Plan.
+The issues encountered in family mediation are Divorce, Separation, Property Division (assets and debts); Support (spousal and/or child; temporary and/or permanent); Possession of Property; Life Insurance; College Education; and a Parenting Plan (Custody).

-Parental conflict has damaging effects on children, affecting their self-esteem and threatening their success in future relationships.
+Parental conflict can be hurtful to children, affecting their self-esteem, happiness, and even their future relationships.
 Parents who want to avoid or minimize such effects choose mediation because it provides an orderly and effective way to make decisions without involving children in adult issues.
 In mediation, parents have an opportunity to learn how to separate adult issues from children’s issues and to see the process from a child’s perspective.

-More and more frequently, parents are seeking guidance from a mediator before informing their children about divorce.
-By handling the transition together, parents provide emotional security for their children, eliminating some of the chaos, confusion, and conflict that often accompany divorce.
+More and more frequently, parents are seeking mediation to settle divorce and custody issue, eliminating some of the chaos, confusion, and conflict that often accompany divorce.
 In the traditional courtroom process, the adults do not speak to each other but are directed to communicate through their attorneys.
 The parties often do not know for sure what was said by their attorneys to the other party’s attorney or to the judge.
 Because communication is so cumbersome, requiring a phone call or letter from the client to the attorney, to the other attorney, to the client, and then back to the attorney and again to the initiating client, much of the original communication is lost.
 Also, the attorneys’ personalities and issues inadvertently become part of the process.
 Mediation enables the parties to communicate in each other’s presence with the assistance of the mediator trained in children’s issues, the law of child custody, divorce law, and conflict management.

 The goal is to create a parenting plan that will consider the child and facilitate restructuring of the family, with attention to the economic needs and rights of the adults.
 The purpose is to avoid damage that can occur when parents pursue a custody or divorce trial.
 Children become involved in that process as witnesses, subjects of psychological evaluations, and, ultimately, as victims of the conflict.
 “Experts” are sometimes appointed to administer psychological tests to the parents and the children, and, in a few short hours (for a very large fee) profess to know what is best for the children.
 Their recommendations are almost always based on mistaken beliefs or erroneous conclusions.
 The adults are affected because the process, by its adversarial nature, requires parents to attack each other to win the case.
 Words and actions are twisted by clever attorneys; misunderstandings and misstatements of fact abound.
 The end result is that, no matter how good the intentions or the result, the process can damage parents and children.